acconeer/acconeer-python-exploration/docs/getting_started/evk_setup/raspberry_a111.rst

 =======================================

 .. note::
-   Altough discontinued, this guide applies to XC111/XR111 as well.
+   Although discontinued, this guide applies to XC111/XR111 as well.

 Overview
 --------